IBM/auction-events/README.md

 >Hyperledger Fabric sample Using Event Handling with IBM Blockchain Platform V2.0

 This code pattern demonstrates leveraging the event handling feature within an application that is based on using an IKS cluster with IBM Blockchain Platform V2.0 service on IBM Cloud.
 We apply this use case to an auction use case.
-It shows how events can be emitted by Hyperledger Fabric SDK and subscribed by external applications.
-The application is implemented in Node.js and using the Hyperledger Fabric SDK for node.js to connect with the network and catch events.
+It shows how events can be emitted by using the Hyperledger Fabric SDK and subscribed to by external applications.
+The application is implemented in Node.js and is using the Hyperledger Fabric SDK for node.js to connect with the network, set up an event listener and catch tranactional events.

 A client application may use the Fabric Node.js client to register a "listener" to receive blocks as they are added to the channel ledger.
-We call these "channel-based events", and they allow a client to start to receive blocks from a specific block number, allowing event processing to run normally on blocks that may have been missed.
+This is known as "channel-based events", and it allows a client to start to receive blocks from a specific block number, allowing event processing to run normally on blocks that may have been missed.
 The Fabric Node.js client can also assist client applications by processing the incoming blocks and looking for specific transactions or chaincode events.
 This allows a client application to be notified of transaction completion or arbitrary chaincode events without having to perform multiple queries or search through the blocks as they are received.
-After the transaction proposal has been successfully endorsed, and before the transaction message has been successfully broadcast to the orderer, the application should register a listener to be notified of the event when the transaction achieves finality, which is when the block containing the transaction gets added to the peer's ledger/blockchain.
+After the transaction proposal has been successfully endorsed, and before the transaction message has been successfully broadcasted to the orderer, the application should register a listener to be notified of the event when the transaction achieves finality, which is when the block containing the transaction gets added to the peer's ledger/blockchain.

 Fabric committing peers provides an event stream to publish blocks to registered listeners.
 A Block gets published whenever the committing peer adds a validated block to the ledger.
-There are three ways to register a listener to get notified: register a "block listener" to get called for every block event.
+There are three ways to register a listener to get notified:

+* register a `block listener` to get called for every block event.
 The listener will be passed a fully decoded Block object.

-See registerBlockEvent register a "transaction listener" to get called when the specific transaction by id is committed (discovered inside a published block).
+* register a `transaction listener` to get called when the specific transaction by id is committed (discovered inside a published block).
 The listener will be passed the transaction id, transaction status and block number.

-See registerTxEvent register a "chaincode event listener" to get called when a specific chaincode event has arrived.
-The listener will be passed the ChaincodeEvent, block number, transaction id, and transaction status.
+* register a `chaincode event listener` to get called when a specific chaincode event has arrived.
+The listener is be passed the ChaincodeEvent, block number, transaction id, and transaction status.

-In this use case we are registering a transaction event.
+In this pattern we are registering a transaction event.
 So when a transaction is completed/committed - an event will get triggered and the application will catch it and report it.

 Audience level : Intermediate Developers